6element/6brain/README.md

 [6sense](https://github.com/anthill/6sense) for affluence data collection.
 [6bin](https://github.com/anthill/6bin) for user interface

 Juste use `node index.js` to start everything.

-You should create a file called `PRIVATE.json` with this pattern:
+You need to create the `PRIVATE` folder, and a file `PRIVATE/common.json` with this pattern:

 ```
 {
         "mqttToken": "zzzzzz", #token for mqtt auth
-        "id": "xxxxxxxxx", #id for auth
         "host":"xx.xx.xx.xx", #ip address of mqtt broker
         "port":... #for mqtt,
         "PIN": 0000